wmcnamara/edenfell-launcher/README.md

 The launcher will run "edenfell.exe" in its current working directory with the command line arguments like as follows:

 `Arg 1.
-Connection type.` Either "host" or "client"
+Connection type.` Either "host", server or "client"

 `Arg 2.
 IP Address.` The IP address to either host or connect to